chendo/bitpay-rails/GUIDE.md

  => "BXyXLoV"
 ```

+Open your browser to 'https://your-btcpayserver.com/api-access-request?pairingCode=BXyXLoV' substituting for your own server address and pairing code.

+#### Pairing with Bitpay
-At this point, in a browser, navigate to [https://test.bitpay.com/dashboard/merchant/api-tokens](https://test.bitpay.com/dashboard/merchant/api-tokens) and approve the pairing code that has been returned.
-Returning to our rails console:
+Same as above but instead visit [https://test.bitpay.com/dashboard/merchant/api-tokens](https://test.bitpay.com/dashboard/merchant/api-tokens) and approve the pairing code that has was returned in console.

 ```bash
 2.2.2 :006 > client.create_invoice(price: 100, currency: "USD")
  => {"url"=>"https://test.bitpay.com/invoice?id=KsZaFPGbeP1fU3vwyqjSLD", "status"=>"new", "btcPrice"=>"0.450593", "btcDue"=>"0.450593", "price"=>100, "currency"=>"USD", "exRates"=>{"USD"=>221.93}, "invoiceTime"=>1430156419974, "expirationTime"=>1430157319974, "currentTime"=>1430156420024, "guid"=>"8044be4f-5e33-4f2a-92a7-e852f171eb3a", "id"=>"KsZaFPGbeP1fU3vwyqjSLD", "btcPaid"=>"0.000000", "rate"=>221.93, "exceptionStatus"=>false, "transactions"=>[], "flags"=>{"refundable"=>false}, "paymentUrls"=>{"BIP21"=>"bitcoin:mpjEFaaGsz6CFckdVmYquyhBFgRp2DK8hs?amount=0.450593", "BIP72"=>"bitcoin:mpjEFaaGsz6CFckdVmYquyhBFgRp2DK8hs?amount=0.450593&r=https://test.bitpay.com/i/KsZaFPGbeP1fU3vwyqjSLD", "BIP72b"=>"bitcoin:?r=https://test.bitpay.com/i/KsZaFPGbeP1fU3vwyqjSLD", "BIP73"=>"https://test.bitpay.com/i/KsZaFPGbeP1fU3vwyqjSLD"}, "token"=>"5qP6MeqxQmMfwRKdrEzH6jLLGnDW2fShxJZae7swPicQ6psa1YGqiruRKFfWKETc6E", "buyer"=>{}}
 ```

-The client generates a new invoice on test.bitpay.com and returns a map.
-When converting the map to your own invoice type or adding information to an existing invoice, the key piece of information from the invoice returned is the id, which is the best means of retrieving the invoice from bitpay if you want to issue refunds or watch for IPNs coming from the BitPay server.
+The client generates a new invoice on server and returns a map.
+When converting the map to your own invoice type or adding information to an existing invoice, the key piece of information from the invoice returned is the id, which is the best means of retrieving the invoice from bitpay if you want to issue refunds or watch for IPNs coming from the server.